SOTA on the ARC-AGI Benchmark

 varying degrees of performance degradation when moving from Public to Semi-Private

-difference in performance on ARC-AGI-2 as the sets are more closely calibrated.
-All
+in performance on ARC-AGI-2 as the sets are more closely calibrated.
+All results

 Using Poetiq’s Meta-System to Improve Performance of Popular Models

-popular recent models from Google DeepMind, OpenAI, Anthropic, and xAI.
-In each case,
+recent models from Google DeepMind, OpenAI, Anthropic, and xAI.
+In each case, our system

 Figure 3: Poetiq’s systems improve existing models across model sizes and families (with